PHingamp/MedBioinfo/README.md

 Data is from Daniel Castañeda-Mogollón et al. Dec 2021 https://www.sciencedirect.com/science/article/pii/S1386653221002924

-Samples (either Nasopharyngeal or Throat swabs) from 125 patients, either COVID+ or COVID- by RT-PCR, were subjected to Illumina sequencing (one RNA and one DNA sequencing run for each patient).
+Samples (either Nasopharyngeal or Throat swabs) are from 125 patients, either COVID+ or COVID- by RT-PCR, were subjected to Illumina sequencing (one RNA and one DNA sequencing run for each patient).

+Aknowledgment: kudos to the authors for providing all the required data to reproduce the analysis, both as online supplementary material to the published paper, as raw sequence data submissions to open international archives, and as as prompt replies to email queries.

 ### Aim of the re-analysis